DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-05-18-showing-users-data-about-applications-and-candidates.md

 title: Showing users data about applications and candidates
 description: We created several reports which users could then filter to see data they were interested in
 date: 2021-05-18
+screenshots:

 ---

-In previous research we showed participants a [spreadsheet of data](​​/manage-teacher-training-applications/finding-out-what-data-our-users-need/) to find out about their needs.
+In previous research we showed participants a [spreadsheet of data](/manage-teacher-training-applications/finding-out-what-data-our-users-need/) to find out about their needs.

 This helped us to choose which reports to create in a new section of the service called ‘Statistics’.
 We gave users the ability to filter the data in each of these reports.